hibix43/learn-golang/noteHowtoWriteGoCode.md

 # Note - [How to Write Go Code - The Go Programming Language](https://golang.org/doc/code.html)

+## Overview

+* Keep all their Go code in a single workspace
+* A workspace contains version control (by Git)
+* Each repository contains one or more packages
+* Each package consists of one or more Go source files in a single directory
+* The path to a package's directory determines its import path

 ## Build Enviroment and 1st program

 * `brew install go`